kimberli/myspace/README.md

 3. Use [remove.bg](remove.bg) to clear the background of generated images, then something like [this vectorizer](https://www.vectorizer.io/) and [this SVG tool](https://jakearchibald.github.io/svgomg/) to convert and minify SVGs.

 ### Photos
-Photos are processed using [ExifTool](https://exiftool.org/).
+Photos are processed using [ExifTool](https://exiftool.org/) and [ImageMagick](https://imagemagick.org/script/download.php).
-Install it using the instructions on the page, or via `brew install exiftool` on Mac.
+Install via `brew install exiftool` and `brew install imagemagick` on Mac.

-To organize the photo library, add photos to `photos/` then run `script/organize_photos.sh`.
+To organize the photo library, add photos to `photos/` then run `bash script/organize_photos.sh`.
 Only photos with the `.jpg` extension are supported.
 Commit and push the changes to update them in the application.

-To check whether all photos are properly organized, run `script/organize_photos.sh -c`.
+To check whether all photos are properly organized, run `bash script/organize_photos.sh -c`.